Unit Testing Best Practices: The 10 Commandments

 Unit test not only does have to be simple, but it also needs to execute quickly.

 You want to be able to stop as many bugs from being injected into the code as possible.
-Having fast execution time is how you can do that.
-Developers should always run the unit tests before merging any code to the master branch.
+You can do that if you make the test fast as possible.
+Developers should always run the unit tests before merging any code to the main branch.

 3. Test one scenario per test

 While performing manual testing, you typically test a range of scenarios.
-For example, you test that the bug has been resolved and that the related features work as expected, usability, and other important aspects.
+For example, you test that the bug has been resolved and that the related features work as expected.
 While there are many types of testing and many other variables in software testing, one constant is that your unit test should only cover one scenario.

-If you cover one scenario with a single unit test, that helps you isolate which part of the program is the issue once a test fails.
-On the other hand, if you run a single test that covers multiple scenarios and becomes a failure, you have to use the extra time to identify what’s wrong correctly.
+Covering one scenario with a single unit test helps you isolate which part of the program is the issue once a test fails.
+On the other hand, if you run a single test that covers multiple scenarios and becomes a failure, you must use the extra time to identify what’s wrong correctly.

-One scenario per unit test also means that you should have only one assert per test.
+One scenario per unit test also means you should have only one assert per test.
 However, that doesn’t necessarily mean that you should have one assert all the time.
-It is ok to have multiple asserts that check various properties of a single object.
-However, it is not ok to have multiple asserts checking the results of different performed operations within a single unit test.
+It is ok to write test cases that check various properties of a single object.
+However, having multiple asserts checking the results of different performed operations within a single unit test is not ok.

 4. Name your test properly